 - Heroic Bastard: Juan Preciado may or may not count, as he was born from Pedro Páramo's only real marriage (even tough it is ambiguously implied he may be Damiana's son) but didn't inherit the last name and was never acknowledged by Pedro.
 Miguel Páramo is more of an Anti-heroic Bastard and so is Abundio.

 - Magical Realism: Considered by many to be the Trope Maker.

 - Meaningful Name: At first it seems so but the truth is much more complicated.
 Juan Rulfo was known for his habit of wandering cemeteries and using the names in the tombs for his stories.
 All named characters got their names that way, but he still chose them accordingly: "Páramo" means "wasteland", "Preciado" means "prized, beloved" and much more.

 - The Mexican Revolution: Indirectly affects the plot.

 - Self-Made Orphan: Pedro Páramo is killed by Abundio Martínez, one of his many illegitimate sons.

 - Parental Incest: Implied between Susana and her father.

-- Theme Naming: a large amount of characters have biblical names, which is completely accurate from a mexican village.
+- Theme Naming: A large amount of characters have biblical names, which is completely accurate for a Mexican village.